spryker/docker-sdk/docs/99-deploy.file.reference.v1.md

 The key must be project-wide unique.

-Obligatory parameters for each `application:`:
+Obligatory parameters for `application:`:

 * `groups: applications: application:` - defines the type of **Application**.
-Possible values are `zed`, `yves` and `glue`.
+Possible values are `zed`, `yves`, and `glue`.
 * `groups: applications: endpoints:` - defines the list of **Endpoints** to access the **Application**.
 See [groups: applications: endpoints:](#groups-applications-endpoints) to learn more.

 Optional parameters for `application:`:
 * `groups: applications: application: application:` - defines the application type.
 Allowed value is `static`.
-* `groups: applications: application: endpoints: endpoint: entry-point:` - defines entry-point, the path to index directory of the application.
+* `groups: applications: application: endpoints: endpoint: entry-point:` - defines an entry-point, the path to the index directory of the application.
-* `groups: applications: application: endpoints: endpoint: redirect:` - defines rules for redirect.
+* `groups: applications: application: endpoints: endpoint: redirect:` - defines redirect rules.
-* `groups: applications: application: endpoints: endpoint: redirect: code` - defines http code for redirect.
-Allowed value are `301` and `302`.
+* `groups: applications: application: endpoints: endpoint: redirect: code` - defines an HTTP code for a redirect.
+Allowed values are `301` and `302`.
 * `groups: applications: application: endpoints: endpoint: redirect: url` - defines url for redirect.

-* `groups: applications: application: endpoints: real-ip: from:` - defines gateway IP addresses to fetch real IP address.
+* `groups: applications: application: endpoints: real-ip: from:` - defines gateway IP addresses to fetch the real IP address.
-* `groups: applications: application: endpoints: auth:` - defines basic auth
+* `groups: applications: application: endpoints: auth:` - defines the basic auth.
-* `groups: applications: application: endpoints: auth: engine:` - defines engine for basic auth.
-Allowed option are `basic` and `whitelist`.
+* `groups: applications: application: endpoints: auth: engine:` - defines an engine for the basic auth.
+Allowed values are `basic` and `whitelist`.
-  * Basic:
+  * Basic auth variables:
     * `groups: applications: application: endpoints: auth: users:` - defines user credentials for basic auth.
-Each credential should have `username` and `password` params.
+    	* `groups: applications: application: endpoints: auth: users: username:` - defines a username for basic auth.
+	* `groups: applications: application: endpoints: auth: users: password:` - defines a password for basic auth.
-    * `groups: applications: application: endpoints: auth: exclude:` - defines allowed ip's
+    * `groups: applications: application: endpoints: auth: exclude:` - defines the IPs to allow access from.
-  * Whitelist:
+  * Whitelist auth variables:
-    * `groups: applications: application: endpoints: auth: include:` - defines allowed ip's
+    * `groups: applications: application: endpoints: auth: include:` - defines the IPs to allow access from.

 * `groups: applications: application: endpoints: primal:` - defines endpoint like gateway.
 Default behavior is always first `zed`
 * `groups: applications: application: http: max-request-body-size:` - defines the maximum allowed size of the request body that can be sent to the application, in MB.